 The classification accuracies are shown in table 4-2.
-The weaker agreements in Class II (53.7 percent accurate) and Class III (42.9 percent accurate) likely are due to the relatively narrow and intermittent nature of transition zones from sediment to rock, as well as the size of the buffer.
-The buffer size was increased to 50 m for one deep video transect during which it was possible to measure the layback because just one rock outcrop was visible in both the multibeam data and the video.
+The weaker agreement in Class II (27.3 percent accurate) likely is due to the relatively narrow and intermittent nature of transition zones from sediment to rock, as well as the size of the buffer.
 Percentages for presence/absence within a buffer also were calculated as a better measure of the accuracy of the classification for patchy rock habitat.
-The presence/absence accuracy was found to be significant for all classes that have video observations within the coverage of the seafloor-character map (80.7 percent for Class I, 77.8 percent for Class II, and 85.7 percent for Class III).
+The presence/absence accuracy was found to be significant for all classes that have video observations within the coverage of the seafloor-character map (90.8 percent for Class I, 84.8 percent for Class II, and 95.1 percent for Class III).
 No video observations or sediment samples were retrieved of Class IV (scour depressions) and Class V (rugged anthropogenic material); therefore, no accuracy assessments were performed for those classes.